Ukrainian President Zelenskyy lands in Saudi Arabia to push for peace and a POW exchange with Russia

 Zelenskyy has presented a 10-point peace formula that, among other things, seeks the expulsion of all Russian forces from Ukraine and accountability for war crimes — at a time when the two sides are fighting from largely static positions along a roughly 1,500-kilometer (930-mile) front line.
 Such ideas are rejected out of hand by Moscow.

+Footage showed the prince and Zelenskyy, both of whom speak English, talking among themselves without translators in a vast greeting hall at a palace as other officials sat nearby.

-Over the last several years, Crown Prince Mohammed over the last several years has reached a detente with Iran, pursued a peace deal with Yemen's Houthi rebels and also offered himself as a leader in other crises worldwide.
+Over the last several years, Crown Prince Mohammed has reached a detente with Iran, pursued a peace deal with Yemen's Houthi rebels, and also offered himself as a leader in other crises worldwide.
 That's after facing widespread international condemnation for the Saudi-led war in Yemen and the 2018 killing of Washington Post columnist Jamal Khashoggi, which U.S. intelligence agencies believe was carried out on his orders.

+Neither Saudi Arabia nor Ukraine immediately offered a detailed readout of the leaders' discussions.
+On Monday, the kingdom described Prince Mohammed discussing “issues of common interest” with the Russian Duma leader.

+"Volodin relayed the greeting and good wishes from Russian President Vladimir Putin," Russia's state-run Tass news agency said.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine